Professor R. Curtis Ellison

 Curtis Ellison

-Dr Ellison is best known to the general public for his research on what is known as ‘The French Paradox’.
+Dr. Ellison is best known to the general public for his research on what is known as ‘The French Paradox’.
 This refers to the fact that the French have a high-fat diet and other risk factors, yet have very low rates of coronary heart disease.
-A large part of this protection is believed to relate to the regular consumption of wine.
+A part of this protection is believed to relate to the regular consumption of wine by the French.